davidjbeveridge/mia_portfolio/data/artifacts/s6_three_square.markdown

 ---
 title: 6th Semester - Three Square
-summary: My classmates and I made enchiladas for the hungry at Three Square
+summary: My classmates and I made enchiladas for the hungry at Three Square.
 ---

 I had a great time preparing enchiladas with my classmates at Three Square!
 We